Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 The Sour-Spicy Backbone of Guilin Gastronomy

 In Guilin’s kitchens, sour and spicy flavors mix in a unique way.
-My first taste of sour spicy Chinese food was at a riverside meal.
-Stir-fried pork belly with pickled bamboo was tangy and then warm from Guilin chilies.
+Your first taste of sour spicy Chinese food is at a riverside meal.
+Stir-fried pork belly with pickled bamboo is tangy and then warm from Guilin chilies.

 This mix isn’t just about heat or sourness.
 It’s a long tradition based on Guangxi’s land and weather.